TenjinInc/procrastinator/README.md

 # only work tasks in the 'greeting' and 'reminder' queues
 scheduler.work(:greeting, :reminders).daemonized!

+# supply a block to run code after the daemon subprocess has forked off
+scheduler.work.daemonized! do
+   # this gets run after the daemon is spawned
+   task_store.reconnect_mysql
+end
 ```

 Procrastinator endeavours to be thread-safe and support concurrency, but this flexibility allows for many possible